 chapter.
 Why is associating with organizations like the IIA important as a professional?

-Getting involved provides you with an opportunity to stay on top of hot topics within your profession, keep up to date with relevant certifications, network with local executives in your industry and stay abreast of job opportunities.
+Getting involved provides you with an opportunity to stay on top of hot topics within your profession, keep up to date with relevant certifications and network with local executives in your industry.
+Our goal is to change the view of our entire industry, and be seen as problem solvers.
+Organizations like the IIA allow me to connect with other peers and professionals in a meaningful way, and get to know others within our industry not only in a professional capacity, but also a personal one.
 These are all important factors to stay ahead of the curve as a professional.

 What advice would you give to current business and accounting students?

 The best advice I can give is to work hard at being the best at your craft and spend time developing professional relationships—the rest will come easy.
 I can't emphasize enough how important developing a professional network is to your career, especially in the Baltimore market.
 The city nickname is “Smalltimore” for a reason.